x-meowzilla/TracademicHub-old/app/documentation/UserAPI.md

             + errmsg: 'Please login before performing this action.'
     + **Response:** 403
         + Body:
             + errmsg: 'Permission denied.
+You must have at least INSTRUCTOR access privilege to perform this action.'
+    + **Response:** 403
+        + Body:
+            + errmsg: 'Permission denied.
 Insufficient access privilege to perform this action.
 Target user has equal or higher access privilege.'
     + **Response:** 403
         + Body:
             + errmsg: 'Permission denied.
 Your account is inactive.
-Please contact instructor to re-active your account.'
+Please contact instructor to re-activate your account.'

 ========== insert below ==========